Vital Arts and Spitalfields Music have a long and successful history of working together on innovative and exciting projects.

 Spring - Summer 2013

-This spring we start an ambitious new music residency with Spitalfields Music.
-Early years music specialists Zoe Palmer and Jack Ross, who delivered our popular Lullabies residency and Baby Bird’s Journey , return to lead singing workshops in three areas of the children's hospital; on the Neonatal Unit, on the Gastro ward and with children with a rare form of eye cancer (Retinoblastoma).
-Working with children under five years we'll be producing a special CD of songs, specially composed for Speech and Language Therapists, with participating children and their families.
-The CD will be completed in early Autumn.
-Watch this space!
+This spring we embarked on an ambitious new music residency with Spitalfields Music.
+Early years music specialists Zoe Palmer and Jack Ross, who delivered our popular Lullabies residency and Baby Bird’s Journey , returned to lead singing workshops in three areas of the children's hospital; on the Neonatal Unit, on the Gastro ward and with children with a rare form of eye cancer (Retinoblastoma).
+Working with children under five years we produced a special CD of songs, specially composed for Speech and Language Therapists, with participating children and their families.
+The CD is available from our shop for a suggested donation of £6.

-, return to lead singing workshops in three areas of the children's hospital; on the Neonatal Unit, on the Gastro ward and with children with a rare form of eye cancer (Retinoblastoma).
-Working with children under five years we'll be producing a special CD of songs, specially composed for Speech and Language Therapists, with participating children and their families.
-The CD will be completed in early Autumn.
-Watch this space!
+, returned to lead singing workshops in three areas of the children's hospital; on the Neonatal Unit, on the Gastro ward and with children with a rare form of eye cancer (Retinoblastoma).
+Working with children under five years we produced a special CD of songs, specially composed for Speech and Language Therapists, with participating children and their families.
+The CD is available from our shop for a suggested donation of £6.

 Illustration and design by Ink Illustration